horlamiedea/ura-health-backend/health_survey/docs/curl_examples.md

 ## Tips

 - Ensure `OPENAI_API_KEY` is set before calling AI-backed endpoints.
-- Free-once rule applies per email across categories when a free plan exists without a paid plan.
+- Free-once rule is enforced at the select_meals (2-day plan) endpoint per email across categories when a free plan exists without a paid plan; submit_answers is not blocked and can be called multiple times per email/category.
 - For authenticated users, ensure the Django `User.email` field is set; otherwise `submit_answers` will reject.